d-gamedev-team/dchip/readme.md

 using the internal fields directly is not future-proof as these internal fields are not part of the public API and may change at any future version release.

+Additionally, the setter functions typically perform additional actions, such as e.g. in `cpBody` setter functions calling `cpBodyActivate` before settings the internal field, followed by a post-operation `cpBodyAssertSane` check.
+If you ever have bodies that seem to "hang in the air", they might be sleeping, so make sure you call `cpBodyActivate` or otherwise simply use the setter functions.

 ## Links

 - Chipmunk2D [homepage](http://chipmunk2d.net/).